sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 Canadians who do not opt out benefit seamlessly from GC services.
 For example from their:

 - Bank(s)
-- Preferred job hunting web site
+- Preferred job hunting website
 - Preferred social media platform(s)
 - IoT devices